 Suggested by the Honorable James Leland Howard, a founder and early President of the Chapel and attributed to Petrus Meiderlinus (1592-1651), a Lutheran priest.
 It reads: In necessariis unitas, in non-necessariis lebertas, in utrisque caritas.

-Please click on the video below highlighting the character and architecture of the Watch Hill Chapel.
+Please click on the video (below left) highlighting the character and architecture of the Watch Hill Chapel.